-The state programs work with children’s dental health organizations to develop a periodicity schedule for pediatric dental services and with pediatric primary care providers to determine a dental referral system.
+State programs work with children’s dental health organizations to develop a periodicity schedule for pediatric dental services and with pediatric primary care providers to determine a dental referral system.

-Depending on their structure, CHIP dental insurance plans can use one of three methods detailed in a letter to state health officials from the Centers for Medicare and Medicaid Services (CMS):
+Depending on their structure, CHIP dental insurance plans can use one of three methods detailed in a letter to state health officials from the Centers for Medicare and Medicaid Services (CMS).

 Source of Dental Benefits, Ages 2-18, 2000-2013